lmapii/practical-zephyr/00_basics/readme.md

 manifest.file=west.yml
 zephyr.base=zephyr
 build.board=nrf52840dk_nrf52840
-# It is also possible to delete the option again
+# It is also possible to delete the option
 # using `west config -d build.board`
 ```

-> **Note:** The west configuration options can also be used to define arguments for CMake.
+> **Note:** The `west` configuration options can also be used to define arguments for CMake.
 This can be useful when debugging or when defining your own CMake caches, refer to the [documentation][zephyr-west-cmake-cfg] for details.

 Now we can run `west build` in our current terminal without specifying a board.